valentinkauf/orangepi_zero_IR_Siri/README.md

 sudo npm install -g --unsafe-perm homebridge homebridge-config-ui-x
 ```

-To setup Homebridge as a service that will start on boot you can use the provided hb-service command.
+To setup Homebridge as a service that will start on boot, you can use the provided hb-service command.

 ```
 sudo hb-service install --user homebridge
 ```

 This command will do everything that is required to setup Homebridge  and the Homebridge UI as a service on your system, it will create the user if it does not already exist, and create the default Homebridge `config.json` under `/var/lib/homebridge` if it does not already exist.

 When setting up Homebridge as a service using this command, the UI  will stay online even if Homebridge is crashing due to a bad plugin or  configuration error.

-##### How To Uninstall Homebridge
+#### How To Uninstall Homebridge

 To remove the Homebridge service run: